TIBCOSoftware/tci-flogo/samples/app-dev/API-Development/REST/rest-client-auth-OAuth2_TCI_PAPI/readme.md

 When you open the app, you will see there is InvokeRestService activity which is authentication enabled and configured with the 'TCI_OauthClient' connection.
 ![Sample Response](../../../import-screenshots/rest-auth/16.png)
 You can enable/disable the Authentication by setting 'Enable Authentication' to 'True' or 'False'.
 For this sample, we need it to be 'True'.
-If you enable the authentication, you will have to select one of the existing HTTP Client Authorization connections from the drop-down.
+If you enable the authentication, you need to select one of the existing HTTP Client Authorization connections from the drop-down.
 The method selected is GET and the URL is configured with 'https://eu.api.cloud.tibco.com/tci/v1/userinfo' which is userinfo API.

 ### Run the application